RageBoy152/multicast-web/README.md

 # MultiCast Web - [https://multicast.watch](https://multicast.watch)

-MultiCast V2.0 for web is available in early access.
+MultiCast is now available for the web.
-There will be an update for the original [application version of MultiCast](https://github.com/RageBoy152/multicast) when it's ready.
+There is an application version you can download [here](https://multicast.watch/download)

 # How to Use